 Two large marble angels welcome visitors to this iconic cathedral, and the community inside is both welcoming and kind.

 Insider's tip: The church has released a new visitor's guide booklet filled with a detailed history of the building from the mid-19th century to today.
 It's worth a look.

 Address: St. John's Church, Lower Castle Street, Tralee

-Charge your camera and have your phone at the ready-the Blennerville Windmill offers views you won't want to forget.
-Ireland's largest working windmill, this distinctive building is captivating and a mere five minutes southwest of Tralee.
-Its bright white cone and giant blades move slowly against a backdrop of lush rolling hills, lulling passersby into a sense of calm.
+Charge your camera and have your phone at the ready—the Blennerville Windmill offers views you won't want to forget.
+Ireland's largest working windmill, this distinctive building is captivating.
+Located a mere five minutes southwest of Tralee, its bright white cone and giant blades move slowly against a backdrop of lush rolling hills, lulling passersby into a sense of calm.